apache/openwebbeans/readme/README_M4.txt

 How to Develop EJB Applications
 ---------------------------------------------
 1* Add "META-INF/openwebbeans.properties" into your application classpath.
-2* Add "org.apache.webbeans.spi.deployer.UseEjbMetaDataDiscoveryService=true" to use EJB functionality.
+2* Add "org.apache.webbeans.spi.deployer.useEjbMetaDataDiscoveryService=true" to use EJB functionality.
    So OWB container looks for EJBs.
 3* Add "org.apache.webbeans.resource.spi.ResourceService=org.apache.webbeans.ejb.resource.OpenEjbResourceInjectionService to
 use OpenEJB Resource injections.